andrewjw/site/_posts/2011-04-08-the-importance-of-documentation.md

 Qt's document starts in a typical fashion, [with a tutorial](http://doc.qt.nokia.com/4.7/gettingstartedqt.html).
 This gives you a very short piece of code that gets you up and running quickly.
 It then proceeds to describe, line by line, how the code works and so introduces you to the fundamental concepts used in the library.
-FFmpeg takes a similar approach, and links to a <a href="http://www.inb.uni-luebeck.de/~boehme/using_libavcodec.html">tutorial</a>.
+FFmpeg takes a similar approach, and links to a [tutorial](http://www.inb.uni-luebeck.de/~boehme/using_libavcodec.html).
 However, the tutorial begins with a big message about it being out of date.
 How much do you trust the out of date tutorial?

 Once you've a grasp of the fundamental design decisions that were taken while building the library, you'll